Lennie Baker Scholarship

-Lennie Baker, known to Oklahoma as the “Godfather of the Bartlesville music scene,” began performing professionally at the age of 18, having developed his skills in church and school choirs.
-He performed for nearly 50years throughout the Southwest.
+Lennie Baker, known to Oklahoma as the “Godfather of the Bartlesville Music Scene,” began performing professionally at the age of 18, having developed his skills in church and school choirs.
+He performed for nearly 50 years throughout the Southwest.
 He also performed in Hawaii, Cancun, Eureka Springs, Branson, and many other resort areas.
-He passed away on November 6, 2017 at the age of 75.
+Lennie passed away on November 6, 2017 at the age of 75.

 Lennie recorded his first record in 1964.
-The single “I Still Love You” was the main song, however the flip side, “Leaving You” was just as popular.
-It took several months to write and perfect “I Still Love You.”
+The single “I Still Love You” was the main song, and it took several months to write and perfect.
+However, the flip side, “Leaving You”, was just as popular.
 Having no experience in recording, Lennie did not even think of a flip side until a few miles from the studio.
 While recording the first song, Lennie wrote the song “Leaving You.”

-Beginning in 1984, Lennie worked as a solo act and front man for local fan favorite “The Gigsters” His repertoire included a wide selection of blues, rock and roll, country and ballads.
-He was extremely versatile in the interpretation of different styles of music.
-He had a unique gift of appealing to music lovers of all ages.
+Beginning in 1984, Lennie worked as a solo act and front man for local fan favorite “The Gigsters.”
+His repertoire included a wide selection of blues, rock and roll, country and ballads.
+He was extremely versatile in the interpretation of different styles of music and had a unique gift of appealing to music lovers of all ages.
 His favorite music was the 60s, 70s, and 80s.
-However, his repertoire went back to such songs as “St.Louis Blues,” “Sunny Side of the Street, ” and other oldies.
-He could bring a crowd to their feed when belting tues such as “Papa’s Got a Brand New Bag,” “Every Time I Roll the Dice,” or “Hold On, I’m Coming.”
-He could easily shift the mood with a romantic rendition of “When a Man Loves a Woman.”
+However, his repertoire went back to such songs as “St.Louis Blues,” “Sunny Side of the Street,” and other oldies.
+He could bring a crowd to their feet when belting tunes such as “Papa’s Got a Brand New Bag,” “Every Time I Roll the Dice,” or “Hold On, I’m Coming,” and he could easily shift the mood with a romantic rendition of “When a Man Loves a Woman.”
 His love for entertaining was quite obvious by the way he poured his heart, energy, and soul into every song.

-The Lennie Baker Scholarship involves an application process for music students in the local area schools.
+The Lennie Baker Scholarship is for music students in the local area schools.

-To be eligible, applicants must be nominated by a music teacher and be enrolled in a music program.
-If the student attends a school that does not offer a music program, the applicant can be nominated by a counselor and be enrolled in a private music program.
+To be eligible, applicants must be nominated by a music teacher and must be enrolled in a music program.
+If the student attends a school that does not offer a music program, the applicant can be nominated by a private music instructor.

-This $500 scholarship will be awarded based on music students that display great leadership and community involvement.
+This $500 scholarship will be awarded to music students who display great leadership and community involvement.